TRIAD with June Tyne - March 28

 Are You Okay Program

-Games are played on Wednesdays and Fridays at 1:00 PM.
-There is a small fee to play, with an extra cost for specials and monthly raffles.
-Great Fun!
+Played two times a week at the Center - Wednesdays and Fridays at 1 p.m.
+There is a small cost which goes toward the prizes.
+Your frequent attendance allows you to attend the free yearly party Great Fun!
 Open to all seniors.
-This group also has yearly free dinner parties.
-Check daily schedule to see if Bingo is on or not.
 Individuals interested in playing bingo should be at the game at least 15 minutes before to sign up with the group on the second floor.

 This program takes place every Tuesday at 1:00 PM.
 All skill levels are welcomed!
 You can come alone or bring other interested friends who like to play.
 So, stop by, mingle with a great group of people, and enjoy yourself!